The 23rd European Conference on Multi-Agent Systems (EUMAS 2026) will be held on September 21-25, 2026

 EUMAS2026 will consist of a pre-conference program (Monday + Tuesday, Sep 21-22) as well as the main conference (Wednesday - Friday, Sept 23-25).

 As part of the pre-conference program, the 26th European Agent Systems Summer School (EASSS 2026) will take place.
+More information on the Summer School can be found on the EASSS2026 website.

 To prepare the camera ready version for the post-proceedings, authors are required to follow the LNCS guidelines for formatting and submission.
+For those interested in Open Access options in Springer proceedings, an Open Choice agreement is available.
+Please contact Springer for more information.

-The registration for EUMAS2026 will open in spring 2026.
+The registration for EUMAS2026 will open in May 2026.

 The EUMAS 2026 conference will be held at Malmö University, which is located in southern Sweden.
 Malmö is Sweden’s third biggest city and can be easily reached by train, bus, car, and plane.